textpattern/textpattern.github.io/faqs/404-error-when-linking-to-article-pages.md

  - Error warnings and notices FAQs
 ---

-TODO: Move relevant parts of this and [500 internal server error](https://github.com/textpattern/textpattern.github.io/blob/master/faqs/500-internal-server-error.md) to [Diagnostics](https://github.com/textpattern/textpattern.github.io/blob/master/administration/diagnostics-panel.md) under the section about clean URLs.
-The FAQ entries can then be removed.
+TODO: Move relevant parts of this to [Diagnostics](https://github.com/textpattern/textpattern.github.io/blob/master/administration/diagnostics-panel.md) under the section about clean URLs, then delete this FAQ.

 # FAQ: Clean URLs don't work